I And My Father Are One (John 10:30)

 I And My Father Are One – How?

-When Jesus states, “I and my Father are one…” in John 10:30 we must determine, is he literally stating that he and his father are one in the same, or is he saying they are unified in purpose having one mind?
+When Jesus states, “I and my Father are one…” in John 10:30 we must determine, is he literally stating that he and his Father are one and the same God, or is he saying they are unified in purpose and mind?

-The oneness churches use this scripture to support their belief that Jesus is God.
-The problem then becomes how we explain that God is his own son and that Jesus is his own father.
-The more logical and scripturally supported explanation would be that Jesus and his Father were of one mind, having one purpose (to save fallen mankind), and were in one accord.
-This oneness or unity was possible because of Jesus’ perfectly submitted will; Jesus surrendered his human will completely without any reservation to the will of his Father.
+The correct understanding is Jesus and “his Father” were united (by Gods’ Spirit) having one purpose (which was to save fallen mankind), and were in one accord.
+This was possible because of Jesus’ perfectly submitted will; Jesus surrendered his human will to the will of his Father (God).

-This is recorded in the gospels, “And he (Jesus) was withdrawn from them about a stone’s cast, and kneeled down, and prayed, Saying, Father, if thou be willing, remove this cup from me: nevertheless not my will, but thine, be done.
+(Luke 22: 41-44) “And he (Jesus) was withdrawn from them about a stone’s cast, and kneeled down, and prayed, Saying, Father, if thou be willing, remove this cup from me: nevertheless not my will, but thine, be done.
 And there appeared an angel unto him from heaven, strengthening him.
 And being in an agony he prayed more earnestly: and his sweat was as it were great drops of blood falling down to the ground.”
-Luke 22: 41-44

 This scripture bears witness that Jesus struggled with his human will.
 He did not want to die but submitted his will to the will of the Father so that they could be and remain one in purpose.
 It also bears witness to the fact that Jesus and his Father had two separate wills, “…nevertheless not my will, but thine, be done.”
 So being literally one seems to be ruled out.